shenxianpeng/blog/source/_posts/2017/07/JST-automation.md

 - Automation
 ---

-This automation frameworks was design by Java+Selenium+TestNG, so called it JST-automation
+This automation framework was design by Java+Selenium+TestNG when I did automation test work, so I called it JST-automation.

 ## Directory Structure